 Edit your photos the same way every time.
-Find a filter you like, choose the exposure, contrast, saturation, temperature, and use it the same way for every picture forever.
-Make sure the filter you choose matches your brand and your website so customers will get familiar with your brand.
+Find a filter you like, choose the exposure, contrast, saturation, temperature, and use it the same way for every picture going forward.
+Make sure the filter you choose matches your brand and your website so customers will get familiar with your imagery.

 1. Ask yourself these questions before posting content:

 - Does this make sense for my audience?

 - Does this make sense for my brand?